usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-entity would generally have to provide sufficient information in the text of the link alone, or in the text of the link together with the link’s programmatically determined link context, so users could understand the purpose of each link and determine whether they want to access a given document in the archive.
-130
+entity would generally have to provide sufficient information in the text of the link alone, or in the text of the link together with the link’s programmatically determined link context, so users could understand the purpose of each link and determine whether they want to access a given document in the archive. {% fn 130 %}

 Some commenters suggested that public entities should ensure that the systems they use to retain and store archived web content do not convert the content into an